JonahB4/TechSpecs/TechSpec.md

 ## Architecture

 ### 1. GameManager
-Manages the core flow of each turn, tracks player stats, and handles yearly actions and age progression.
+Manages the core flow of each turn, tracks player stats, and handles yearly actions, age progression, and various menus (e.g., Relationships, Pets, Career, etc.).

 #### Variables
 - `currentAge`: *int* - Current age of the character.
 - `isGameOver`: *boolean* - Indicates if the game has ended.
-- `characterStats`: *CharacterStats* - Instance of CharacterStats (nested) to store and update character life stats.
+- `characterStats`: *CharacterStats* - Instance of CharacterStats to store and update character life stats.
 - `lifeEvents`: *List<Event>* - History of events that have occurred.
 - `randomEventQueue`: *List<Event>* - Queue for unexpected life events triggered at random.
 - `choicesPerTurn`: *int* - Number of actions the player can take per turn.
+- `deathChance`: *float* - Probability of the character dying, which increases after age 70.
+- `children`: *List<CharacterStats>* - List of children the character has, allowing the game to continue after death.

 #### Methods
 - **startGame**
   - **Behavior:** Initializes a new game with a character at age 0, default stats, and an empty life event history.

 - **progressTurn**
-  - **Behavior:** Increases age by one year, triggers random events, allows player actions, and checks game-ending conditions.
+  - **Behavior:** Increases age by one year, triggers random events, allows player actions, checks for death conditions, and progresses to the next character if the current one dies.

 - **applyEvent**
   - **Input:** *Event event*